 Damage to the roof system can cause damage to the walls, siding, insulation, and even your home’s foundation.
 If you want to keep this vital structure doing its excellent job, it must be installed correctly, taken care of regularly, and replaced when necessary.

 Most residential roofs appear to be a simple covering on top of wood planks, but they are far more complex than most people think.

 - Roofing Shingles – Shingles are the most commonly used residential roofing products on the market.
-There are asphalt, clay, tile roof, concrete, metal roof, and wood shingles available depending on your geographic area, personal preference, and budget.
+There are several types of shingles such as asphalt, clay, tile roof, concrete, metal roof, and wood available depending on your geographic area, personal preference, and budget.

 - Underlayment – This is the water-resistant layer that is underneath the shingles.

 - Proper Attic Ventilation – Vents in residential roofing are required to provide adequate ventilation from the attic.
 Proper attic ventilation systems allow a continuous flow of outside air through the attic.

 - Accessory Products – In addition to shingles and underlayment, there are various accessories necessary for a finished roof.
 These include hips, ridges, flashing, and fascia.

 Listed below are some of the most common residential roofing systems and styles across the United States.
 When homes and neighborhoods are built, the roof design typically is chosen to match the style of neighboring homes in the area.